 It is essential that under age students are accompanied by their guardian throughout their entire stay in Spain.
 If they are not accompanied by one of their parents, these may appoint a legal representative by means of a notarial document that verifies this decision.

 The student must establish residence in Madrid for the academic year.
-The School has accommodation scholarships to help cover the costs of accommodations and food.
+You can find more information and tips on living in Madrid here.